mumbIe/Waddler/README.md

 * In the same folder where `package.json` is located, enter on Command Prompt `node run.js 1 (1 as default ID for login)`
 * Open another Command Prompt and browse to the folder where `package.json` is located using CD and enter on Command Prompt: `node run.js 100 (100 as default ID for world)`
 * Make sure MySQL, the register and your webserver are running

+# Credits

+The server layout is a little bit based off Onyx, which I do not take any credit for, but allowed to use.